ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Known issues about license date display
 {: #caveonix_license_considerations-date}

-If you are using Mozilla Firefox as your browser, the license start and end dates might be displayed with no values on the Caveonix RiskForesight console.
-To resolve the issue, view the license information in another browser, such as Google Chrome.
+If you are using Mozilla® Firefox® as your browser, the license start and end dates might be displayed with no values on the Caveonix RiskForesight console.
+To resolve the issue, view the license information in another browser, such as Google Chrome™.

 If you are experiencing this problem and the only browser you can use is Firefox, contact [Caveonix Support](https://www.caveonix.com/support/){:external} for assistance.
 {:note}